SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-prateekiiest.md

 **Extra features in parse_time**

+* First of all, provision for handling FITs file formats should be made for `parse_time`.
+* Secondly I would discuss with mentors what other time instances they would like as input for `parse_time` apart from the current ones.
+I would thus proceed accordingly to work on such proposed time instances.
+* `parse_time` should be made to use the single dispatch module, since SunPy will moving over to Python 3 under 0.9 version.
+[This issue](https://github.com/sunpy/sunpy/issues/2383) discusses about this.
-I plan to import some functions for setting the scale and formats of the Time objects which will let the user some freedom to set the scales and formats of the time_strings accordingly.
-Although this is subject to change as per reviews from mentors
+* I plan to import some functions for setting the scale and formats of the Time objects which will let the user some freedom to set the scales and formats of the time_strings accordingly.
+Although this is subject to change as per reviews from mentors.

+**Updating functions using `parse_time`**

+This would involve updating all the functions under sunpy which use `parse_time`.
+Since `parse_time` will now return `astropy.Time` object, such functions need to be carefully refactored since they have been using `datetime` objects returned by older version of `parse_time`.
+The documentation of such functions will need to be updated.
+Also new tests may need to be written down for such updated functions.

+**Documenting and Testing `Parse_time` Function**

+This would involve updating the documentation for `parse_time`.
+Since I plan to make `parse_time` functionality more modular , the docs for all the separate conversion time functions needs to be written.
+Along with that new tests need to be written for such new conversion functions (like in this cases [updating all the test functions](https://github.com/sunpy/sunpy/blob/master/sunpy/time/tests/test_time.py#L18)).

+Some examples of test updates which I implemented can be found here - [Test Updates](https://gist.github.com/prateekiiest/1d11bf7972724dcd6bed259bb13d1fbe)

 ## Timeline

 <table>